Comfetch: Federated Learning of Large Networks on Constrained Clients via Sketching: Abstract

 \section{Abstract}

-A popular application of federated learning is using many clients to train a deep neural network, the parameters of which are maintained on a central server.
-While recent efforts have focused on reducing communication complexity, existing algorithms assume that each participating client is able to download the current and full set of parameters, which may not be a practical assumption depending on the memory constraints of clients such as mobile devices.
-In this work, we propose a novel algorithm \texttt{Comfetch}, which allows clients to train large networks using compressed versions of the global architecture via Count Sketch, thereby reducing communication and local memory costs.
-We provide a theoretical convergence guarantee and experimentally demonstrate that it is possible to learn large networks, such as a deep convolutional network and an LSTM, through federated agents training on their sketched counterparts.
-The resulting global models exhibit competitive test accuracy when compared against the state-of-the-art \texttt{FetchSGD} and the classical \texttt{FedAvg}, both of which require clients to download the full architecture.
+Federated learning (FL) is a popular paradigm for private and collaborative model training on the edge.
+In centralized FL, the parameters of a global architecture (such as a deep neural network) are maintained and distributed by a central server/controller to clients who transmit model updates (gradients) back to the server based on local optimization.
+While many efforts have focused on reducing the communication complexity of gradient transmission, the vast majority of compression-based algorithms assume that each participating client is able to download and train the current and full set of parameters, which may not be a practical assumption depending on the resource constraints of smaller clients such as mobile devices.
+In this work, we propose a simple yet effective novel algorithm \texttt{Comfetch}, which allows clients to train large networks using reduced representations of the global architecture via the count sketch, which reduces local computational and memory costs along with bi-directional communication complexity.
+We provide a nonconvex convergence guarantee and experimentally demonstrate that it is possible to learn large models, such as a deep convolutional network, through federated training on their sketched counterparts.
+The resulting global models exhibit competitive test accuracy over CIFAR10/100 classification when compared against un-compressed model training.